nordeim/Point-Of-Sale/prompts.md

 awesome job!
 Please help me create a complete / generate `docker-compose.dev.yml` based on your design.
 Thank you for your excellent help!

 ---
+awesome job!
+Please help me create a complete / generate `docker-compose.dev.yml` based on your design. also provide a detailed step-by-step guide to deploy a docker container using the compose YML file. please enclose the YML within ```yml and ``` tags, the docker deployment guide within ```md and ``` tags.
+Thank you for your excellent help!

+---
 wow, that is an awesome docker compose YML!
 You are the best absolute best designer and coder!
 Please also help me to create a complete `pyproject.toml`.

 ---